-24.10.2016 - Staff from the European Commission, in liaison with staff from the European Central Bank (ECB), carried out the sixth post-programme surveillance visit to Spain on 17-19 October 2016.
-The European Stability Mechanism (ESM) participated in the meetings on aspects relating to its Early Warning System.
-In the absence of a government with full legislative powers, the mission was limited in scope, mainly focused on financial sector issues.
-It also served as part of the Commission's monitoring in the framework of the Macroeconomic Imbalances Procedure.
+18.04.2016 - A team from the European Commission, in liaison with staff from the European Central Bank (ECB), carried out the fifth post-programme surveillance visit to Spain on 11-13 April 2016.
+The European Stability Mechanism (ESM) participated in the meetings on aspects relating to its early warning system.
+The mission was limited in scope, and mainly focused on financial sector issues.

 The implementation of the restructuring plans of the Spanish banks that have received state aid is almost completed.
-However, there has been no progress in the re-privatisation of the two remaining state-owned banks since 2014.
-Completing the restructuring and privatisation of these state-owned banks is important to strengthen the stability of the banking sector.
+Although FROB has worked on the re-privatisation of the two remaining State owned entities, no new sales have been executed since 2014.
+Completing the restructuring and privatisation of these state-owned banks is necessary to put the banking sector on a sound long-term footing.

-The next post-programme surveillance mission will take place in spring 2017.
+The next post-programme surveillance mission will take place in autumn 2016.